 CIP-007-4, Requirement R5.3 requires the use of passwords and specifies a specific policy of six characters or more with a combination of alpha-numeric and special characters.
 The level of detail in these requirements can restrict more effective security measures.
 For example, many have interpreted the password for tokens or biometrics must satisfy this policy and in some cases prevents the use of this stronger authentication.
 Also, longer passwords may preclude the use of strict complexity requirements.
-The password requirements have been changed to allow the entity to specify the most effective password parameters based on the impact of the BES Cyber System, the way passwords are used, and the significance of passwords in restricting access to the system.
+The password parameters based on the impact of the BES Cyber System, the way passwords are used, and the significance of passwords in restricting access to the system.
 The SDT believes these changes strengthen the authentication mechanism by requiring entities to look at the most effective use of passwords in their environment.
 Otherwise, prescribing a strict password policy has the potential to limit the effectiveness of security mechanisms and preclude better mechanisms in the future.